DANIEL197090/LawpavilionProject/README.md

 - I used Model-View-View-Model(MVVM) for the architectural structure

 Reasons
-- The MVVM helps to me in this project to neatly separate the business and presentation logic of an app from its UI
+- The MVVM helps me in this project to neatly separate the business and presentation logic of an app from its UI
 - The Model-View-viewModel architecture comprises of the Model - Which is the app data used to feed the view or UI View - Which is what you can see (i.e the design or UI)